d-a-v-i-d-w-r-i-g-h-t/readme-generator/README.md

 Copy all files and folders into the desired installation folder.

-To install dependencies, in this case Inquirer, use the command line to navigate to the installation folder and enter the following command:
+To install dependencies, in this case Inquirer and dayjs, use the command line to navigate to the installation folder and enter the following command:

 ```npm install```